zacaryfettig/Azure-IaC-Deployment-Templates/VM with Scale Set/readme.md

-# VM with Virtual Machine Scale set - build out in progress
+# VM with Virtual Machine Scale set
 Template objective is hosting a server application that has the ability to size up/down depending on the amount of users

 ## Resources created in Template